nitin-george25/Tip-Calculator/README.md

   - Links
   - Built with
   - What I learned
-  - Useful resources
   - Author
-  - Acknowledgments

 ## Overview

 Explore CSS Grids, grid-template-columns, grid-template-rows and grid-template-areas.
 Basic fundamentals of HTML, CSS and Javascript.
 Roadmap to expertise in Frontend Development.

-### The challenge

 Users should be able to: